Oiangu9/Oiangu9/README.md

     -  Worked with Dr. Guillem Albareda and Dr. Xavier Oriols on the method to simulate quantum dynamics using Bohmian conditional wavefunctions to approximate the Many Body problem, presented in the thesis.
 The found method is currently in process for a paper. https://github.com/Oiangu9/Bohmian_Research_Lab_QuantumCAT

 - 🗓️ September 2021-present, Research Assistant at [Dr. Xavier Oriols' Group](http://europe.uab.es/xoriols/FrontPage.html) in UAB.
-    - Developing algorithms to solve the Quantum Many Body Problem using non-orthodox interpretations of Quantum Mechanics.
+    - Developing algorithms to deal with many body Open Quantum Systems through the use of conditional wavefunctions and non-orthodox interpretations of Quantum Mechanics.

 - 🗓️ September 2021-present, Bachelor's Thesis with Dr. Àlex Turpin at the [Quantum and Atom Optics Group](https://grupsderecerca.uab.cat/qaos/) in UAB
     - Development from scratch of a state of the art polarimeter (both software and hardware), based on Conical Refraction. https://github.com/Oiangu9/Conical_Refraction_Polarimeter